-While California is the agricultural hub of the United States, limited rainfall makes farming tricky.
+While California is the agricultural hub of the United States, limited rainfall causes a California drought and makes farming tricky.
 While forecasting future rainfall is a shaky business, a turn towards California’s hydrological history might be useful to understand the possible climate and water availability scenarios the state might encounter.

-California’s Hydrological History Sheds Light on Possible Future Climate and Precipitation Scenarios
+Hydrological History Sheds Light on California Drought and Possible Future Climate and Precipitation Scenarios

 The weekend storm that dumped heavy rainfall from the Bay Area to Los Angeles gave the state much needed relief from the crippling and widespread drought even if there wasn’t nearly enough precipitation to end it.